aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/datalabels/_index.md

 ### getText() {#getText--}

-Gets or sets the text of data label.
+Gets or sets the text of the data label.

 ```javascript
 getText() : string;